JasonZhangzy1757/JasonZhangzy1757.github.io/_pages/about.md

 My name is Zheyuan (Jason) Zhang, a third-year Ph.D. student in the Department of Computer Science and Engineering at the University of Notre Dame.
 My advisor is [Prof. Yanfang (Fanny) Ye](http://yes-lab.org/).
 Under Prof. Ye's supervision, I collaborate with my [lab mates](http://yes-lab.org/students.html), IBM Research, and [Prof. Chuxu Zhang](https://chuxuzhang.github.io/).

-My research focuses on post-training strategies for large language models, with a focus on optimizing LLM agent behaviors, such as improving performance, reducing manual intervention, and enhancing alignment.
-Specifically, the topics cover the following three aspects: Dynamic Multi-agent System Design; Retrieval Augmented Generation; Reinforcement Learning.
-My research application fields include: LLM for coding and data science, Health intelligence and other social science.
+My research focuses on post-training strategies for large language models, with an emphasis on agent optimization and self-evolving agent behaviors.
+Specifically, my work spans three areas: dynamic multi-agent system design, retrieval-augmented generation, and agentic reinforcement learning under uncertainty.
 For more details, please check my CV [here](http://JasonZhangzy1757.github.io/files/CV.pdf).

 <!-- Header row: title on the left, button on the right -->